romainmenke/pusher/linkheader/README.md

 ### When is it great :

-- you are lazy and want to easily add `Link` headers.
+- you want to easily add `Link` headers.

-### Why :

-For our single page web apps we use a golang static file server hosted on Heroku, which is not HTTP/2.0 capable.
-We use a proxy to upgrade to HTTP/2.0 and wanted to enable H2 Push.

 ---